Nakba: Historiography

+The term nakba has been used to refer to the events of 1948 since Constantin Zureiq, a professor of history at the American University of Beirut, did so in his book Ma'na an-Nakba (The Meaning of the Disaster), which was published that year.

-Avraham Sela and Alon Kadish claim that the Palestinian national memory of the Nakba has evolved over time, reconstructing the events of 1948 to serve contemporary Palestinian national demands.
+Israeli historians Avraham Sela and Alon Kadish claim that the Palestinian national memory of the Nakba has evolved over time, reconstructing the events of 1948 to serve contemporary Palestinian national demands.
 They argue that the Palestinian historiography of the Nakba tends to "entirely ignore" the attacks launched by Arab irregular and volunteer forces against the Yishuv, downplaying the role of Palestinian leaders in the events leading to the 1948 war and defeat.

 Elias Khoury writes that the works of Edward Said were important for taking a "radically new approach" to the Nakba than those of Zureiq and other early adopters of the term, whose usage had "the connotation of a natural catastrophe" and thus freed "Palestinian leadership and Arab governments from direct responsibility for the defeat."

+During the ongoing Gaza war and genocide, Palestinian legal scholar Rabea Eghbariah argued in "Toward Nakba as a Legal Concept" (2024) that the term nakba should be adopted as a legal framework on its own terms, calling genocide, apartheid, and nakba "different, yet overlapping, modalities of crimes against humanity".
+The article identifies Zionism and the Nakba as mutually constitutive counterparts, analyzes the legal anatomy of the ongoing Nakba, and describes the foundational violence of the Nakba as displacement, its structure as fragmentation, and its purpose as the denial of Palestinian self-determination.

+National narratives

+While Palestinians mourn the 1948 war as the Nakba (left, Palestinian citizens of Israel in the annual March of Return), most Israeli Jews celebrate it as their war of independence (right).